Project-Sloth/ps-inventory/README.md

 # PS-Inventory

-LJ-Inventory has been fully redesigned by [OK1ez](https://github.com/OK1ez), under the name PS-Inventory.
+lj-Inventory has been fully redesigned by [OK1ez](https://github.com/OK1ez), under the name ps-inventory.

 Future updates will be coming and we will of course support all normal monitor sizes.